Contemporary Minimalist Abstract Painting

 Acceptance of my own creation

-My paintings are painted in the studio, but they are created in my mind.
-They started and ended in my head and in my head they must be accepted.
+My paintings are painted in the studio, but they are first created in my mind.
+They start and end in my head, and in my head they must be accepted.
 It is much harder to assess a finished work in non-figurative art.
 There is no reference point or acceptance criteria as in figurative painting, such as resemblance or similarity to the nature.